Skip to content

 MARCH 1999

-Not to be confused with "The Digimon Movie" version.
+Not to be confused with "The Digimon Movie" (although that's it's own experience altogether.
+LOL.)
 Anyway, this short film is my number one recommended starting point for anyone that's looking to get into the Digimon series! (or that just wants to watch some beautiful Mamoru Hosoda directed goodness)

 This movie is downright beautiful.
 The visual style and animation are gorgeous, and I just love the way the characters and the Digimon are drawn here.
 It's a prequel to the original Digimon Adventure series, and so no prior knowledge is needed in order to enjoy it.